4darsh-Dev/CogniGaurd/README.md

 - **Django:** Backend for API management and Dark pattern report pattern for CogniGuard
 - **BERT Model:** Fine-tuned for sophisticated pattern recognition.

-## Installation 🚀

-1. Download and install the CogniGuard extension in your browser.
-2. Start browsing websites confidently, knowing dark patterns are actively monitored.
-3. Transparency scores are displayed on the extension interface upon opening a website.

 ## Features 🌐🔍

 1. **JavaScript Code Analysis:** Uncover deceptive tactics through DOM manipulation and event listeners.
 2. **Price Manipulation Detection:** Warn users of potential price manipulation and fake urgency.